 After thoroughly inspecting the worms, or as she calls them “snakes”, and a brief lesson on the rod and reel, she was having the time of her life catching bluegills and micro perch.
 This wasn’t the classiest of fishing experiences.
-Heck over all it was pretty low rent.
-We weren’t chasing noble brookies on a meandering stream in the midst of paradise or working some deep shoal in search of fierce bronzebacks.
+Heck, overall it was pretty low rent.
+We weren’t chasing noble brookies on a meandering stream in the midst of paradise or working for some deep shoal in search of fierce bronzebacks.
 This was just a dad, his daughter, and a can o worms.
-Regardless, Out of all my trips I have ever done, I cant think of any that were more satisfying.
-Weather it was the nostalgia I experienced that made it worth while, or the wonder in her eyes as she caught her first fish.
-Or maybe it was a more deeply rooted sensation of pride from passing on a tradition I love to my kids, continuing the cycle from father to child.
+Regardless, Out of all the trips I have ever done, I can’t think of any that were more satisfying.
+Whether it was the nostalgia I experienced that made it worthwhile, or the wonder in her eyes as she caught her first fish.
+Or maybe it was a more deeply rooted sense of pride from passing on a tradition I love to my kids, continuing the cycle from father to child.
 I’m sure it was a mix of all three emotions that had me choked up as she “petted” her first fish.
 Either way, she’s hooked, and I’ve got a feeling that the passenger seat in my boat will never be empty.